 The planning data for the method of manufacturing is defined in Routing.
-A routing consists of operations, with each operation identifying the last to be carried out in a work center and/or on a certain machine.
+A routing consists of operations, with each operation identifying the last to be carried out in a work center and/or on a certain machine defined for a specific site..